Little Helping Hands Wanted

 5. Thank and Reward the Kids

 Kids thrive on praise from their parents.
 A simple word of thanks and a comment about how great their room looks now that it is cleaned and organized can go a long way toward motivating them to clean their room again in the future without hassle or drama.
 You can even talk about having a family reward once the house is cleaned.
-For example, after everyone gets their room clean, you can all head to a local park to take the dog on a walk.
+For example, after everyone gets their room clean, you can all head to a local park to take the dog for a walk.

 A messy house can be an embarrassing eyesore, and you may shy away from having house guests come over when your home is in disarray.
 It can also be unsafe and unhealthy for your family to live in, in some cases.
 You simply must take regular steps to keep your home clean, but you do not need to do this on your own.
 It is wise and even beneficial for your kids to ask them to take responsibility for their fair share of the mess.
 When you incorporate these tips into your life, you may find that kids are more willing and even eager to get started cleaning up their spaces.